 Students in public pre-school through grade 5 will receive child sexual abuse prevention education curriculum programs delivered by qualified instructors as part of the health education curriculum aligned with the Learning Results Health Education Standards and follow an appropriate scope and sequence.
-The curriculum will be consistent with evidence-informed, age-appropriate child sexual abuse prevention education for students, and include:
+The curriculum will be consistent with evidence-informed, age-appropriate child sexual abuse prevention education for students and include:

-A. Age-appropriate education regarding physical and personal boundaries, including biological accurate body terminology;
+- A. Age-appropriate education regarding physical and personal boundaries, including biologically accurate body terminology. - B. Help children identify unsafe or uncomfortable situations including a range of feelings, touches or violations of physical boundaries. - C. Help children identify safe adults with whom they could discuss unsafe or uncomfortable situations; and - D. Help children identify and develop skills to support a friend who may be experiencing unsafe or uncomfortable situations.

-- B. Help children identify unsafe or uncomfortable situations including a range of feelings, touches or violations of physical boundaries; - C. Help children identify safe adults with whom they could discuss unsafe or uncomfortable situations; and - D. Helps children identify and develop skills to support a friend who may be experiencing unsafe or uncomfortable situations.
+Legal Reference: 22 MRSA Ch.
+1071, Child and Family Services and Child Protection Act.

-Legal Reference: 22 MRSA Chap.
-1071, Child and Family Services and Child Protection Act 20
+20 USC §1232g, Family Educational Rights and Privacy Act

-USC § 1232g, Family Educational Rights and Privacy Act 20-A M.R.S.A. § 5001-A (3); or § 5051-A(1)(C)
+20-A M.R.S.A. §§ 5051-A(1)©; 5051-A(1-D)

-Cross Reference: ACAA - Harassment and Sexual Harassment of Students
+Cross Reference: ACAA Harassment and Sexual Harassment of Students